evgenyneu/image_compressor_python/README.md

 python src/compress.py marmite.jpg --terms=10
 ```

-It creates the following image
+It creates an image named `marmite_10_terms_25.0x_compression.jpg` that looks like this:

 ![Singular value expansion compression with 10 terms](marmite_10_terms_25.0x_compression.jpg)

+You can experiment with the `--terms` option and see how it affects the image quality and compression ratio.

 ### Available options